 Kevin Kavanagh, MD: “One of the things that’s really frustrated me with this epidemic and pandemic is that people are totally focused on dying….
 But in actuality, the disabilities are much, much more concerning because that is even affecting the young people.”

-this virus to the ACE2 enzyme, those are the ones which are important, and the ones which are discussed in the media and tend to be tracked.
+Kavanagh: There’s literally been thousands of mutations with this virus.
+If you go to nextstrain.org, you can see them plotted over time, and over distance and location.
+But only the mutations which affect either infectivity or affect the spike protein which causes attachment of this virus to the ACE2 enzyme…are important.
+[They’re] the ones which are discussed in the media and tend to be tracked.
 This is an RNA virus.
 It mutates quite a bit.
 We shouldn’t be surprised at that.
 But the important mutations are ones of concern and they need to be followed.
 Now, I should add that infectivity is a lot easier for the virus to mutate than to mutate away from a vaccine.
 Because as you know, a vaccine causes a myriad of antibodies to be formed to that spike protein.
 And a virus would have to evade every single one of them to be successful.
 And that’s a tall order, because in that evasion, the virus also still needs to maintain the ability of that spike protein to attach to the ACE2 inhibitor.
-Otherwise, it trades survival from the vaccine for loss of being able to infect and reproduce itself with the cell.
+Otherwise, it trades survival from the vaccine for loss of being able to infect and reproduce itself within the cell.
 This is kind of the situation we see with the measles virus, where it does a lot of mutations.
 But it can’t mutate out of the vaccine’s coverage because if it does, it can’t become infectious.
-Now, as far as for monoclonal antibodies, or monoclonal cocktails, where you just have a small number of different types of antibodies, that the virus could evade, and there are some strains now, one, which I believe was detected in Scotland and in Romania, which has been able to mutate and evade, for example, a single monoclonal antibody.
+Now, as far as for monoclonal antibodies, or monoclonal cocktails, where you just have a small number of different types of antibodies the virus could evade….
+There are some strains now, [including] one that I believe was detected in Scotland and in Romania, …able to mutate and evade, for example, a single monoclonal antibody.
 But that’s different than evading the whole vaccine.
 Of course, it’s still possible.
 And if it does happen, that will be a grave concern.
 Luckily, with the new types of vaccines we have, they’re kind of printed out in the lab.
-They’re not cultured.
-They’re not grown.
+They’re not cultured, they’re not grown.
 You type in the sequence of that new spike protein, and out comes an mRNA, which can be inserted into the vaccine.
 It really is revolutionary, and it adds to safety.
-That would take four to six weeks to do.
+That would take 4 to 6 weeks to do.
 But nevertheless, the big problem is how do you revaccinate the entire world?
 We need to slow down the spread of the virus so we can slow down its mutations.
 That is of utmost importance.
-I think that they have to be able to articulate this message to the public, to give this as another reason why they shouldn’t be out and about and gathering.
-You have to remember, it’s not the vaccines which prevent disease.
-It’s vaccinations, and we don’t have enough vaccinations that have been performed.
+I think they have to be able to articulate this message to the public, to give this as another reason why they shouldn’t be out and about and gathering.
+You have to remember, it’s not the vaccines which prevent disease, it’s vaccinations.
+And we don’t have enough vaccinations that have been performed [yet].
 And so, they need to do that.
-And they also need to remember that if they do see something strange, or they do see a spike in cases, or they see people that are developing reinfection, they need to culture that virus and get it genetically sequenced.
+And they also need to remember that if they do see something strange, or they do see a spike in cases, or they see people…developing reinfection, they need to culture that virus and get it genetically sequenced.
 Contact the local health department.
-I’m sure they’ll be able to have instructions on how to do that.
-And certainly, the state and the CDC would be interested, because you want to make sure that a spike in reinfections is not being caused by a viral mutant.
-And so that’s going to be of utmost importance.
-And that’s something they need to be looking out for.
+I’m sure they’ll…have instructions on how to do that.
+And certainly, the state and the CDC [Centers for Disease Control and Prevention] would be interested, because you want to make sure that a spike in reinfections is not being caused by a viral mutant.
+So that’s going to be of utmost importance, and something they need to be looking out for.
 [The vaccines] will still be effective.
 That’s what the good money is on.
-Can’t guarantee it.
-But certainly, that is the likelihood and what is expected to happen.
-But that doesn’t mean we should keep spreading around the virus because eventually the virus may find a combination that can both maintain its attachment to the ACE2 receptor, plus evade the vaccine.
+Can’t guarantee it, but certainly, that is the likelihood and what is expected to happen.
+But that doesn’t mean we should keep spreading around the virus, because eventually the virus may find a combination that can both maintain its attachment to the ACE2 receptor plus evade the vaccine.
 It’s just not good to do.
 This is another reason why this whole philosophy of herd immunity is just rubbish and magical thinking.
 We’re going to have to learn to live with the virus.
 We’ve talked about this before.
 We’re not going to have everybody taking the vaccine, and the virus has already showed up in the animal population of multiple species.
 It is unlikely that we’re going to totally eliminate the virus.
-I think getting a vaccine may become a yearly or every other year type of ritual that we’re going to have to start to undertake.
+I think getting a vaccine may become a yearly or every-other-year type of ritual that [we’ll] have to start to undertake.

 ICT®: Why do you think herd immunity is magical thinking?

-Kavanagh: Massive amounts of frustration, because that creates doubt in the public as to the validity of their advice.
-And this has been happening as you know, fairly commonly.
+Kavanagh: [I feel] massive amounts of frustration, because that creates doubt in the public as to the validity of their advice.
+And this has been happening, as you know, fairly commonly.
 You have a number of leaders who are not preaching the message that they are following.
 But there are also many leaders who are on both sides of the aisle.
-You can look at Governor Charlie Baker, Governor Larry Hogan, Senator Mitch McConnell, Senator Bill Frist, all of whom are preaching the correct public health messaging of wearing masks, social distancing.
-Senator Bill Frist from Tennessee recently called upon both his governor and all governors to enact mask mandates during this terrible crisis that we’re currently undergoing for these few weeks.
-I do think that the messaging is a problem.
+You can look at Governor Charlie Baker, Governor Larry Hogan, and Senators Mitch McConnell and Bill Frist, all of whom are preaching the correct public health messaging of wearing masks and social distancing. …Frist… recently called upon both his governor and all governors to enact mask mandates during this [terrible surge] that we’re currently undergoing for these few weeks.
+I do think the messaging is a problem.
 We need to keep people on track.
-And I’ll be honest with you, the thing that bothers me more than anything, is that it seems like some of our leaders who have voiced so much that this virus is not much to worry about—“don’t wear masks”—seem to be at the front of the line to get the vaccine.
-And so that also is something which really gets me.
-I am kind of of the opinion, and I hate to say this on record, but if you haven’t been following public health advice, you should get a vaccine, of course, but maybe you should let others to be in front of you because you’re responsible for creating the predicament which we’re in.
+And I’ll be honest with you, the thing that bothers me more than anything is that it seems like some of our leaders who have voiced so much that this virus is not much to worry about—“don’t wear masks”—seem to be at the front of the line to get the vaccine. …I am [rather] of the opinion, and I hate to say this on record, [that] if you haven’t been following public health advice—you should get a vaccine, of course—maybe you should let others [go] in front of you because you’re responsible for creating the predicament…we’re in.
 So that is another area that I think is very frustrating.

 ICT®: Isn’t that the crux of the situation?
-Human nature?
-Isn’t that what we’re up against here?
+Human nature, isn’t that what we’re up against here?

 ICT®: Any final words of advice for infection preventionists?